-The International Cooperation and Donor Projects Unit introduces the best international practices and latest financial trends to the Egyptian Banking and Financial Sector, through conducting in-country and out-of-country programs.
-Conducting in-country and out-of-country programs enhances the technical and managerial skills of the entire sector in order to bridge the gap between the Egyptian and international know-how.
-In addition, we maintain successful relations with donors, to support EBI’s initiatives and assist in achieving its objectives.
+The International Cooperation and Donor Projects Unit introduces the best international practices and latest financial trends to the Egyptian Banking and Financial Sector, through conducting in-country and out-of-country programs Which enhances the technical and managerial skills of the entire sector in order to bridge the gap between the Egyptian and international know-how.
+Additionally, the Unit organizes study tours and field visits to the entire banking sector worldwide to witness and acquire the latest international trends.
+Besides, we maintain successful relations with donors, to support EBI’s initiatives and assist in achieving its objectives.

 It is our strategic responsibility to approach appropriate donors and utilize funds reasonably to support EBI’s activities and new initiatives, and to act as a demand-driven unit to the market needs, and to assist banks in maintaining appropriate international exposure.

 Through the International Cooperation and Donor projects unit, EBI was able to get a finance program from the USAID, which provided the necessary support in granting EBI the International Accreditation for 5 years which is considered to be the longest accreditation period provided from ACCET.

 Additionally, a cooperation is taking place in order to support the small and medium enterprises programs:

 Agence Francaise de Development (AFD):